Edges Falling Out – The Causes and Cures

 If you style your hair using any of the techniques mentioned above and have noticed thinning around your hair line (edges fallen out), or are noticing thinning or bald patches around your scalp, then there is a possibility that you are currently suffering from Traction Alopecia.

-African American women are more likely to suffer from Traction Alopecia because of our hair type.
+African American men and women are more likely to suffer from Traction Alopecia because of our hair type.
 Firstly, Afro hair is fine, making it more sensitive to tugging and pulling.
 Secondly Afro hair is kinky which means that the cuticles do not lay flat because of the curved nature of the shaft.
 Hairstyles which defy the natural curls/kink of afro hair through straightening, pulling and braiding can cause the hair bulb to gradually separate from the hair follicle, causing sustained hair loss.

 Repetitive and sustained pulling of your hair causes tension around the hair follicles can result in inflammation which can cause scarring around the scalp and permanent hair loss or balding.